-“Built from John’s love of his wife’s lasagne, enjoy a twist on the traditional veg-packed family favourite, with a hit of smoky aubergine for a turbo boost of flavour, plus a super-fresh pesto topping.
+“Built from John’s love of a lasagne cooked for him by his friend Jane, plus tips from his wife on his absolute favourite comfort food, enjoy this veg-packed twist on the traditional family favourite.
+It’s got a hit of smoky aubergine for a turbo-boost of flavour, plus a super-fresh pesto topping I know you’ll love.
 Delicious! ”

-For the base of your white sauce, just cover the dried porcini with boiling kettle water and leave to rehydrate.
+Cover the dried porcini with boiling water and leave to rehydrate.

-Halve the squash, scoop out, wash and reserve the seeds.
-Drain and pat dry, then place onto a tray, drizzle with oil, scatter with the fennel seeds, a good pinch of chilli flakes (if using), and sea salt and black pepper.
+Halve the squash, then scoop out and wash the seeds.
+Drain and pat dry, then, on a tray, toss with a drizzle of oil, the fennel seeds, and a pinch each of chilli flakes, sea salt and black pepper.

-Roughly chop each squash into 8 chunky wedges, then toss on a large tray with a little olive oil, salt, pepper and a good pinch of chilli flakes.
-Roast for 1 hour, or until golden, adding the tray of seeds for the last 30 minutes.
+Chop each squash into 8 chunky wedges, then toss on a large tray with a little oil, salt, pepper and another good pinch of chilli flakes.
+Roast the squash for 1 hour, or until golden, adding the tray of seeds for the last 30 minutes.

-For the ragù, peel the onion and carrots, trim the celery, then chop it all into 1cm dice and place in a large casserole pan with 2 tablespoon of olive oil.
+For the ragù, peel the onions, carrots and celery, then chop it all into 1cm dice and place in a large casserole pan with 2 tablespoons of oil.
 Cook on a medium heat for 20 minutes, or until softened, stirring occasionally.

-Tie the herb sprigs together with string to make a bouquet garni, add to the pan for a few minutes, then pour in the wine and leave to bubble and cook away.
+Saving a sprig each of rosemary and thyme, tie the rest of the woody herbs together with string.
+Add to the pan for a few minutes, then pour in the wine and leave to cook away.

-Tip in the tomatoes, breaking them up with the back of a wooden spoon, then pour in 2 tins’ worth of water.
+Scrunch in the tomatoes through your clean hands, then pour in 2 tins’ worth of water.
 Leave to tick away for 30 minutes, then drain and add the beans.
-Cook for a further 30 minutes, or until thickened and reduced, stirring and mashing occasionally with a potato masher, and adding splashes of water to loosen, if needed.
+Cook for a further 30 minutes, or until thickened and reduced, stirring and mashing occasionally, adding splashes of water to loosen, if needed.
 Season to perfection.

 Meanwhile, place the aubergine directly over a flame on the hob, turning regularly with tongs until softened and blackened all over.
 Place in a bowl, cover with clingfilm and leave for 5 minutes.
-When the time’s up, remove the clingfilm, pour the juices into the pan, then halve the aubergine and scrape out all the flesh, discarding the seeds, then stir into the pan.
+When the time’s up, remove the clingfilm, pour the juices into the pan, then halve the aubergine lengthways, scrape out all the flesh, and stir into the pan.

 For the white sauce, peel and finely slice the garlic, and clean and finely slice the mushrooms.
-Pick and finely chop the herbs.
+Pick and finely chop the reserved rosemary and thyme.

-Heat 2 tablespoons of olive oil in a pan, add the garlic for 1 minute, then add the herbs, mushrooms and a pinch of salt and pepper, then cook until just starting to colour, stirring regularly.
+Place a saucepan on a medium heat with 2 tablespoons of oil, add the garlic for 1 minute, then add the herbs, mushrooms and a pinch of salt and pepper.
+Cook until lightly golden, stirring regularly.

-Add the porcini and soaking liquor (leaving any gritty bits behind), leave to bubble and cook away, then turn the heat down to low, stir in the crème fraîche and cook gently for a few minutes.
-Remove from the heat, finely grate and stir in the veggie friendly Parmesan.
+Add the porcini and soaking liquor (discarding just the last gritty bit), leave to bubble and cook away, then turn the heat down to low, stir in the crème fraîche and cook gently for a few minutes.
+Remove from the heat, then finely grate and stir in half the hard cheese.

-For the pesto, rip the top leafy half of the herbs into a food processor.
-Break in the Parmesan, finely slice and add the garlic and tip in the pine nuts and/or nuts, season with a pinch of salt and pepper.
-Whiz until very finely chopped, then stir through 8 tablespoons of extra virgin olive oil and the lemon juice.
-Taste and tweak to your liking (this makes more than you need, so freeze any leftovers for another day).
+Leave to stand uncovered for 30 minutes while you make the pesto.
+Rip the top leafy half of the herbs into a food processor.
+Break in the hard cheese, peel, finely slice and add the garlic and tip in your chosen nuts.
+Add a pinch of salt and pepper and whiz until very finely chopped, then stir through 8 tablespoons of extra virgin olive oil and the lemon juice.
+Have a taste and tweak to your liking (this makes more than you need, so freeze any leftovers for tasty meals on other days).